AdaCore/ada-spark-rfcs/considered/rfc-finalization.rst

 Reference-level explanation
 ===========================

-Deferred execution can be viewed as a means to keep paired statement together while the second part of the pair (the deferred statement) needs to be executed at a later point.
+Deferred execution can be viewed as a means to keep paired statements together while the second part of the pair (the deferred statement) needs to be executed at a later point.
 This pattern is mostly used when resources are acquired and need to be released even in case of exceptions.
 A common pattern is to wrap